-I certify that the preparation of thesis titled "Reservoir Characterization of the Jeribe Formation (Middle Miocene) from Selected Wells in

-Hamrin Oil Field, Northern Iraq" accomplished by (Muhamad Burhan M.

-Saeed), was prepared under my supervision in the College of Science, degree of Master of Science in Geology (Petroleum Geology).
+I certify that the preparation of thesis titled "Reservoir Characterization of the Jeribe Formation (Middle Miocene) from Selected Wells in Hamrin Oil Field, Northern Iraq" accomplished by (Muhamad Burhan M. Saeed), was prepared under my supervision in the College of Science, University of Sulaimani, as partial fulfillment of the requirements for the degree of Master of Science in Geology (Petroleum Geology).